jmsherry/edExercises/ajaxDelegated/demo.md

 * Make sure you have no other servers running (like MAMP or file sharing)
 * On your command-line navigate into this folder and type ```httpster``` and hit return
 * In your browser go to : http://localhost:3333/delegated.html
-* In dev tools settings, have 'Log XMLHttpRequests' and 'Disable cache (while DevTools is open)' enabled
+* In dev tools settings, have 'Log XMLHttpRequests' and 'Disable cache (while DevTools is open)' enabled.